nayingjie/2dexplore/README.md

 Game is autosaved, the file name is 'explore_save.gz' in working dir.
 For saving format, see world.py.
 ***
-`2dexplore` is not endorsed or affiliated with [Mojang](https://mojang.com) in any way.
+`2dexplore` is not endorsed or affiliated with [Mojang](https://mojang.com) and/or its affiliates in any way.
 All textures used in this program belong to their rightful owners.
+Minecraft (an affiliate of Mojang) is ®/TM & © 2009-2013 Mojang / Notch.